Intel® Platform Service Record (Intel® PSR) Introduction

 • Intel CSME Unconfigure

 Note: Only the latest sanitization event of each type (SSD, TPM, etc.) is recorded in the Platform Service Record Event Log.
-Older specific sanitization events are overwritten with the last event, regardless of its status (failed/passed) or origin (LPE/RPE).
+Older specific sanitization events are overwritten by the last event of the type, regardless of its status (failed/passed) or origin (LPE/RPE).

 • Counters (4 bytes each) for: